island-is/handbook/technical-overview/adr/README.md

 - [ADR-0008](0008-use-oauth-and-openid-connect.md) - Use OAuth 2.0 and OpenID Connect as protocols for Authentication and Authorization
 - [ADR-0009](0009-naming-files-and-directories.md) - Unified naming strategy for files and directories
 - [ADR-0010](0010-cms.md) - CMS

-For new ADRs, please use [template.md](template.md) as basis.
-More information on MADR is available at [https://adr.github.io/madr/](https://adr.github.io/madr/).
-General information about architectural decision records is available at [https://adr.github.io/](https://adr.github.io/).